abbys114/Election_Analysis/README.md

 ![alt text](https://github.com/abbys114/Election_Analysis/blob/main/Election%20Results%20Screenshot.png)

 ## Election Audit Summary
 With this script we can track results of different elections.
-We are able to modify the script to tailor to the specific election.
-We can do this by replacing the election_results.csv with another election data set.
+We are able to modify the script to tailor to the specific election by replacing the election_results.csv with another election data set.
 We could also modify this script to find out other information about the election and voters, such as finding the percent of the state population and each county's population that voted.
 Also, the canidate results by county can be found.
 This script is versitile and can be used in many ways to find election results for different elections.